Dot-Stuff/Dot-Engine/README.md

 You should have everything ready for compiling the game!
 Follow the guide below to continue!

-At the moment, you can optionally fix the debug screen.
-- Run `haxelib git openfl https://github.com/openfl/openfl` in the terminal/command-prompt.

 ### Ignored files

 I gitignore the API keys for the game, so that no one can nab them and post fake high scores on the leaderboards.
 But because of that the game